back to the MAIN INDEX

 You can say that nobody really cared,

-And now that he's gone, everybody claims him.
+And now that he's gone, everyone claims him.

 My friend, it's only because they really can't.